verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

 df.constituency_name = const_name
 ```

-We now can fetch the referandum results.
+We now can fetch the referendum results.
 Data we are looking for stored in the 36th (Python use 0 based index.) table in that page.
 I will print the table head variables to see if thats the correct table.

 ```python